-Bilateral investment agreements do not need to include ISDS provisions.
-They can include general rules that provide fair protections for international investment, but do not give individual foreign investors extra legal rights to sue governments and can be enforced by state-to-state dispute processes.
+Bilateral investment agreements do not need to include ISDS.
+They can include general rules that provide fair protections forinternational investment, but do not give individual foreign investors extra legal rights to sue governments and can be enforced by state-to-state dispute processes.
 Examples of this include the Regional Comprehensive Economic Partnership of 14 Asia-Pacific countries, the Australia-UK Free Trade agreement and the India-Brazil bilateral investment agreement.

-I urge the Australian government to support the removal of ISDS from these three agreements subject to review and support international initiatives for coordinated withdrawal from ISDS arrangements in other trade and investment agreements.
+The Australian government should support the removal of ISDS from these agreements and support international initiatives for coordinated withdrawal from ISDS arrangements in other trade and investment agreements.